Maulve/maulves-scythes/README.md

 - Reinforced Stick (Crafting: 1 Blackstone, 1 End Rod)
 - Scythed Amethyst (Crafting: 1 Amethyst Shard, 1 Gold Ingot, 1 Calcite)
 -

+## What's coming next?

+In 1.3, Maulve's Scythes will get some more features:
+- Advancements
+- A new enchantment